 Once you’ve designed the floorplan for The Moose, the prefab cabin will be delivered and placed onto your foundation.

-This small home has an A-frame, gabled roof, with a small porch which runs the length of the front of the building.
+This small home has a, gabled roof, with a porch which runs the length of the front of the building.

 8. The Cape Cod Prefab Cabin